 - Fishing - all lakes are licensed to angling clubs.
 Anyone fishing to fish must be a member of the relevant angling club.
 Medway Valley Fisheries Club are licensed for the Ocean Lake, Roaden Island Lake, The Railway Lake and Larkfield Lake.
 The Freemasons Arms Angling Society are licensed for Sand Pond.
 The Strikers Angling Society are licensed for Reed Pond.

-- Dogs are allowed in accordance with the Dog Control Orders There are dog waste bins.
+- Dogs are allowed in accordance with the Public Space Protection Orders There are dog waste bins.

 - No unauthorised swimming

 - No dogs in the lakes